ViniciusARZ/ViniciusARZ/README.md

-## Hey, I'm Vinícius A.R.Z. and I work with Data Analysis and Decision Science 📈📊
+## Hey, I'm Vinícius ARZ, I work with Data Analysis and Decision Science 📈📊
-### Data Analyst focused on Market Intelligence, Game Theory and using Analytics to solve business problems!
+### Brazillian Data Business Analyst focused on Market Intelligence, Game Theory and using Analytics to solve business problems!
 #### <a href="https://varz.bio.link/">Contact Info & Portfolio!</a>

 ##### Analytics Project Management working as an internal consultant for Directors and Managers at an US EdTech.
 Experience managing projects in Customer Acquisition, Customer Buyer Persona, Strategic Planning and Market Research.